MAH313/owquickchat/README.md

 # owquickchat
-An autohotkey script for Quick chat lines in Overwatch
+An autohotkey script for Quick chat lines in Overwatch.

 ## setup
-1. download autohotkey and run the script
+1. Download autohotkey and run the script
-2. make sure the "all chat" option is set to the multiplication sign ( * ) on your numpad.
+2. Make sure the "all chat" option is set to the multiplication sign ( * ) on your numpad.

 ## controlls
-* scroll lock switches between grouped and solo mode. turn on scroll lock to make sure the team chat is selecten when you are grouped.
+* Scroll lock switches between grouped and solo mode.
+Turn on scroll lock to make sure the team chat is selecten when you are grouped.

-### by default the following lines are set:
+### By default the following lines are set:
-* numpad 7: (match) GG
+* Numpad 7: (match chat) GG
-* numpad 8: (team)  I need help
+* Numpad 8: (team chat)  I need help
-* numpad 9: (team)  Can someone take out the snipers
+* Numpad 9: (team chat)  Can someone take out the snipers
-* numpad 4: (team)  My barrier is at 50%
+* Numpad 4: (team chat)  My barrier is at 50%
-* numpad 5: (team)  My barrier is at 25%
+* Numpad 5: (team chat)  My barrier is at 25%

+## adding chat lines
+for match chat add:
+$[key]::matchChat("[text]")

+for team chat add:
+$[key]::teamChat("[text]")

+Replace [key] with the desired key [reference](https://autohotkey.com/docs/KeyList.htm) Replace [text] with the desired text